EdTech Hub regularly hosts events around the calendar year, often featuring leading academics and experts in the field of education and EdTech

 - Charlotte V. McClain-Nhlapo – Global Disability Advisor of the World Bank Group.

 - Sarah Shaikh – Deaf Reach Schools, Training Centers and Colleges, Family Educational Services Foundation in Pakistan.

 - Jenipher Ngwira-Mbukwa – Head of Special Needs Education Department, The Catholic University of Malawi

 Findings from the systematic review, presented by Dr Paul Lynch (University of Glasgow) and Dr Gill Francis (University of York).
 Chaired by Professor Nidhi Singal (University of Cambridge).

-On March 2nd EdTech Hub brought together education leaders, including teachers, program managers and policymakers, to reflect on a year of EdTech and Covid-19, discuss the lessons learned so far and consider how we can prepare for the future.
+On March 2nd 2021, EdTech Hub brought together education leaders, including teachers, programme managers, and policymakers, to reflect on a year of EdTech and Covid-19, discuss the lessons learned so far and consider how we can prepare for the future.